Guest Article: Seven Key Questions About Shared Mobility Tenders Answered

 There are a number of reasons why regulating shared mobility can be beneficial:

-1. Limit the number of vehicles in the city.
-The number one reason why cities create tenders is to limit the number of vehicles in the streets.
+The number one reason why cities create shared mobility tenders is to limit the number of vehicles in the streets.
 If we’re talking about kick scooters, they could be perceived to litter pavements or collect in areas that become a nuisance.
 Cities tend to limit the number of vehicles in the streets to strike a healthy balance between daily usage and occupation of public space.

-2. Reduce the number of operators.
 If many operators share a small fraction of the total number of vehicles, they won’t have enough vehicles to achieve economies of scale and run profitable operations.
-This also has a significant impact on the quality of service: operators are more likely to invest in the city when they know they have a 2 or 3-year contract (or more).
+This also has a significant impact on the quality of service.
+Operators are more likely to invest in the city when they know they have a 2 or 3-year contract (or more).

-3. Set objectives for operators.
 By launching a tender, you can set goals for the selected operators (pricing, parking, inclusivity, operations in specific parts of the cities, CO2 impact) and ensure these goals are aligned with the transportation goals of the city.
 Part of the tender can also be the requirement to provide the city with data on the estimated emission savings of the operator’s service itself.

-4. Encourage closer collaboration with cities.
 When operators have to win a tender process to operate in a city, they will work just as hard to keep it.
 Cities want shared mobility to be safer, more accessible and more complementary to existing and future public transport offers.
-To do this, they must benefit from the data of the services, and so a general requirement is that operators must share data related to their operations to inform public policy and planning decisions.
+To do this, they must benefit from the data of the services.
+So a general requirement is that operators must share data related to their operations to inform public policy and planning decisions.

 Are tenders for car-sharing as important as they are for micromobility?